Pesticides that are no longer required of must be disposed of legally and safely.

 4. Pesticide packaging

 In England and Wales the only permitted disposal option is to use a waste or recycling contractor.
-A list of these can be found at the Waste Directory.
+A list of these contractors can be found at the Waste Directory.

 Check, with the waste disposal contractor, whether pesticide packaging must be segregated into different materials (paper, plastics, metal, foil seals, etc.).
 Where available choose packs without seals; otherwise rinse the seals and avoid them blowing away.
 Either fully detach and place them in a leak-proof container or leave them partially attached.